UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 *Do you think this is the number of regionss & genes?*

-- Tyr using the above commands without the `-c` to inspect the results.
+- Try using the above commands without the `-c` to inspect the results.
 - Try searching for the number of coding DNA sequences using the same approach (i.e. CDS) & then add the two numbers?
 - *Is this more than the total number of features we found earlier?*
 - *Can you think of a way around this using regular expressions?*